Eyesore123/blog-app/README.md

 The fanciest stylistic decision is the use of framer-motion in the unemployment counter component.
 When a user gives a virtual hug, it sends hearts flying towards the top of the screen.

+Post texts use React Markdown for styles.
+Different viewports are taken into account so that text renders differently for different viewports

+Blog posts can be written with regular markdown, and blog posts that get sent look good also on email markdown.
+Markdowns in posts and emails do not look exactly the same, but differences are subtle.
+The biggest difference in terms of regular use is that quotations in posts need to written without backticks, because email markdown recognizes backticks as quotation marks, but React markdown doesn't (it starts generating extra line breaks).

 ## Error handling + backend

 Images use a fallback image in case the image is not found so there should be an image shown even when the requested resource is not available.